 Average score and rank: 3.15 (9th)

-Masters highlight: Jack Nicklaus made his final birdie in 1986 with a 12-foot putt that sent him to a 30 on the back nine and a 65, giving him a one-shot win and his sixth Masters.
-The pose Nicklaus struck when the putt dropped is captured in a bronze statue of him outside his clubhouse at Muirfield Village.
+Masters highlight: Jack Nicklaus made his final birdie in 1986 with an 12-foot putt that sent him to a 30 on the back nine and a 65, giving him a one-shot win and his sixth Masters.
+The pose Nicklaus struck when the putt dropped is captured in a bronze of him outside his clubhouse at Muirfield Village.

 Masters lowlight: Stuart Appleby had a four-shot lead late in the third round of 2007 when he hit his tee shot so far left it went into a bunker on the seventh green.
 He hit into another bunker on the 17th, and three-putted for a triple bogey.